-- 31.6.
+- 31.8.
 Not all transactions that flow through affiliated channels are recorded as or considered to be affiliated transactions.
 In particular, all insurance services are recorded as unaffiliated in BEA's statistics.
 Direct insurance transactions between a U.S. (foreign) company that is not an insurance company and an affiliated foreign (U.S.) insurance company, such as a captive foreign (U.S.) insurance affiliate, and certain auxiliary insurance services between affiliated companies are considered to be affiliated, but data on these affiliated insurance services are not separately available.
 All other insurance services transactions are treated as unaffiliated.
-Most insurance services transactions between affiliated insurance companies are treated as unaffiliated because the services are considered to be provided to the policyholders who pay the insurance premiums and who are unaffiliated with either company. - 31.7.
+Most insurance services transactions between affiliated insurance companies are treated as unaffiliated because the services are considered to be provided to the policyholders who pay the insurance premiums and who are unaffiliated with either company. - 31.9.
 The trade in services component in the international services statistics also includes supplemental statistics on insurance transactions that are not included in the ITAs.
 The supplemental statistics include premiums received and paid and losses paid and recovered that underlie the trade in insurance services statistics.
-The statistics are separately available for direct insurance and reinsurance. - 31.8.
-BEA introduced statistics on trade in ICT and potentially ICT-enabled services in 2016.
+The statistics are separately available for direct insurance and reinsurance. - 31.10.
+BEA introduced statistics on trade in ICT and digitally deliverable services (the latter of which was at the time called potentially ICT-enabled services) in 2016.
 These statistics closely follow a 2015 proposal by the United Nations Conference on Trade and Development (UNCTAD) that was motivated, in part, by a desire to understand whether and how technological advances and reductions in costs for ICT over time have led to more remote provision and procurement of services across international borders.
 These statistics are calculated as the sum of subsets of services types included in BEA's statistics on trade in services.
-ICT services consist of telecommunications services, computer services, and charges for the use of licenses to reproduce and/or distribute computer software. - 31.9.
-Although it is not possible to precisely identify services trade that is ICT-enabled, BEA measures a related, but more broadly defined, concept: potentially ICT-enabled services.
-Potentially ICT-enabled services include services that can predominantly be delivered remotely over ICT networks.
-Potentially ICT-enabled services are composed of insurance services; financial services; charges for the use of intellectual property n.i.e.; telecommunications, computer, and information services; research and development services; professional and management consulting services; architectural, engineering, scientific, and other technical services; trade-related services; audiovisual services; and other personal, cultural, and recreational services.
-Potentially ICT-enabled services include ICT services.47
+ICT services consist of telecommunications services, computer services, and charges for the use of licenses to reproduce and/or distribute computer software.
+In 2024, BEA changed the name of these statistics from trade in potentially ICT-enabled services to digitally deliverable services to conform to new international guidelines. - 31.11.
+Although it is not yet possible to precisely identify services trade that is digitally delivered, BEA measures a related, but more broadly defined, concept: digitally deliverable services.
+Digitally deliverable services include services that can predominantly be delivered remotely over ICT networks.
+Digitally deliverable services are composed of insurance services; financial services; charges for the use of intellectual property n.i.e.; telecommunications, computer, and information services; research and development services; professional and management consulting services; architectural, engineering, scientific, and other technical services; trade-related services; audio- visual services; and other personal, cultural, and recreational services.
+ICT services are a part of digitally deliverable services.

-^{47.} For more information, see Alexis N. Grimm, "Trends in U.S. Trade in Information and Communications Technology (ICT) Services and in ICT-Enabled Services," Survey of Current Business 96 (May 2016).
+^{46.} For more information, see Alexis N. Grimm, "Trends in U.S. Trade in Information and Communications Technology (ICT) Services and in ICT-Enabled Services," Survey of Current Business 96 (May 2016).